-Graduate Education in Public Health (GEPH): This committee shall oversee the program of study leading degrees or certificates in Public Health education.
-It is the responsibility of the Committee to make policy recommendations concerning admissions, curriculum, evaluation, graduation, progress, remediation and the possible waiver of course work towards awarding of the MPH degree and public health certificates.
+Graduate Education in Public Health (GEPH): This committee shall oversee the program of study leading degrees in Public Health education.
+It is the responsibility of the Committee to make policy recommendations concerning admissions, curriculum, evaluation, graduation, progress, remediation and the possible waiver of course work towards awarding of the MPH degree.
 It shall also recommend individuals to the APC who will be awarded these degrees.
 This committee has subcommittees for Admissions, Curriculum and Student Academic Progress.